queueit/KnownUser.V3.Javascript/README.md

     var queueConfig = new QueueIT.KnownUserV3.SDK.QueueEventConfig();
     queueConfig.eventId = "" // ID of the queue to use
-    queueConfig.queueDomain = "xxx.queue-it.net" // Domain name of the queue - usually in the format [CustomerId].queue-it.net
+    queueConfig.queueDomain = "xxx.queue-it.net" // Domain name of the queue
     // queueConfig.cookieDomain = ".my-shop.com" // Optional - Domain name where the Queue-it session cookie should be saved
-    queueConfig.cookieValidityMinute = 15 // Optional - Validity of the Queue-it session cookie.
-Default is 10 minutes
-    queueConfig.extendCookieValidity = true // Optional - Should the Queue-it session cookie validity time be extended each time the validation runs?
-Default is true.
+    queueConfig.cookieValidityMinute = 15 // Validity of the Queue-it session cookie should be positive number. queueConfig.extendCookieValidity = true //Should the Queue-it session cookie validity time be extended each time the validation runs?
-    // queueConfig.culture = "da-DK" // Optional - Culture of the queue ticket layout in the format specified here: https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx Default is to use what is specified on Event
+    // queueConfig.culture = "da-DK" // Optional - Culture of the queue layout in the format specified here: https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx.
+If unspecified then settings from Event will be used.
-    // queueConfig.layoutName = "NameOfYourCustomLayout" // Optional - Name of the queue ticket layout - e.g. "Default layout by Queue-it".
-Default is to take what is specified on the Event
+    // queueConfig.layoutName = "NameOfYourCustomLayout" // Optional - Name of the queue layout.
+If unspecified then settings from Event will be used.

     var httpContextProvider = initializeExpressHttpContextProvider(req, res);